 The old Nissan Qashqai was surprisingly fun to drive, but the latest model takes a more mature approach.
 Refinement has been vastly improved, with much less road and engine noise, particularly on the motorway.

 In a series of corners, the Qashqai feels composed and the electrically assisted steering is direct and surprisingly weighty, while grip is strong.
 Active Trace Control torque vectoring helps boost agility, braking individual wheels in order to reduce understeer and deliver more positive turn-in.

 Also included is Nissan’s Active Engine Brake function, which reduces jerkiness in the transmission when you lift off the throttle.
 Plus, the Body Motion Control constantly dabs the brakes to smooth out body movement over bumps.
 It works well, particularly at low speed, but hit a series of imperfections and the ride gets fidgety as the brakes and dampers fight to keep control.

-to navigate through crowded streets.
+This is rarely a problem around town, where the high driving position, light controls and decent visibility make the Nissan easy to navigate through crowded streets.
 Unfortunately, only the range-topping Tekna gets park assist (which steers the car into parking spaces) and a 360-degree camera system.

-Safety experts at Euro NCAP awarded the new Qashqai the full five stars, with the car scoring well in the adult and child occupant categories.
+However, things are better when it comes to safety, as experts at Euro NCAP awarded the new Qashqai the full five stars, with the car scoring well in the adult and child occupant categories.